 Less exposure to South Africa

-About 36.0% of AngloGold’s production comes from other African countries, including Ghana, Democratic Republic of the Congo, Tanzania, Mali, and Guinea.
-Some of these locations, particularly Ghana, have been facing problems of law and order at the mines.
+AngloGold has 36% of its production coming from other African countries, including Ghana, the Democratic Republic of the Congo, Tanzania, Mali, and Guinea.
+Some of these locations, particularly Ghana, have been facing problems of law and order at the mining sites.

-Gold Fields (GFI) has been trying to diversify away from risky mining jurisdictions.
-In 2003, it unbundled its labor-intensive South African operations in Sibanye Gold (SBGL).
-It also purchased assets from Barrick Gold (ABX) in Australia.
+Gold Fields (GFI) has been trying to diversify itself away from risky mining jurisdictions.
+It unbundled its labor-intensive South African operations in Sibanye Gold and at the same time purchased assets from Barrick Gold (ABX) in Australia.
+With this, the company’s geopolitical risk has reduced greatly, with ~45% of its production coming from Australia and 9% from South Africa.

 South African pure plays

-The SPDR Gold Shares (GLD) mirrors gold prices in the market.
+The SPDR Gold Trust ETF (GLD) mirrors gold prices in the market.
 Gold Fields and AngloGold Ashanti account for 8.2% of GDX’s holdings.